 Syria is classed as authoritarian.
 President Bashar al-Assad took over power from his father in 2000.
-From 2011 onwards, the Syrian opposition became increasingly 'Islamized' and the civil war quickly took the form of a Sunni 'jihad' against the Syrian government.
+From 2011 onwards, the Syrian opposition became increasingly "Islamized" and the civil war quickly took the form of a Sunni "jihad" against the Syrian government.
 The government resorted to military force, which was met with armed opposition.
-The battle attracted foreign jihadist fighters, including Islamic State (IS), which established its caliphate in June 2014.
-In 2016 and 2017, IS lost most of its territory due to military intervention by the West and Russia.

-The majority of the country is now under government control with the exception of Idlib Province, Western Aleppo Province, the northern region of Hama Province and the north east.
+The battle attracted foreign jihadist fighters, including the Islamic State (IS), which established its caliphate in June 2014.
+The majority of the country is now under government control except for the Idlib Province, Western Aleppo Province, the northern region of Hama Province and the north-east.
 These areas are currently controlled by Turkish forces, the Global Coalition, Islamist groups or Kurdish authorities.
 In January 2019, jihadists took control of Idlib.
-IS has continued attacking civilian targets in the north east.
-160 Christian families were displaced due to the Turkish-led incursion into north Syria in October 2019.
-A ceasefire was agreed between Russia and Turkey in March 2020 which halted the regime's military advance towards Idlib city, although this was strained by jihadist attacks as well as by Russian airstrikes in the north west in the subsequent months.
+IS has continued attacking civilian targets in the north-east.
+Around 160 Christian families were displaced due to the Turkish-led incursion into north Syria in October 2019.
+A ceasefire was agreed between Russia and Turkey in March 2020 which halted the regime's military advance towards Idlib city, although this was strained by jihadist attacks as well as by Russian airstrikes in the north-west in the subsequent months.
 In July 2020, President Bashar al-Assad won parliamentary elections in spite of protests against the severe economic conditions.
 Assad also won the presidential election in May 2021 by an overwhelming majority.